 The true definition for “negligence” is the failure to use reasonable care, resulting in damage or injury to another.
 At times, this can be a little unclear as it pertains to a homeowners policy.
 A few examples where this would apply to this policy would be:

-If someone gets injured as a result of your negligence, a homeowners policy will pay.
+A homeowners policy will pay if someone gets injured as a result of your negligence.
 In certain instances, your liability clause will still offer coverage for legal fees but may not cover the damage/ injuries resulting in your negligence.

 General Wear and Tear

 One major misconception is that a homeowners policy will cover anything that needs to be fixed or updated on your home.
-General wear and tear could be a 25-year-old roof that needs to be replaced, or windows in a very old home letting in a draft that needs to be updated.
+Wear and tear is a 25-year-old roof that needs to be replaced, or windows in a very old home letting in a draft that needs to be updated.
 A homeowners policy will only cover damage that falls under one of the covered perils.

 Every insurance policy is very complex and specific as to what it will cover.
 The one mindset to get rid of IMMEDIATELY is that everything will be covered.